uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-encryption/sections/the-key-distribution-problem.md

 However, no one knows a fast way to do that.
 This is called a "trapdoor" function - it's easy to go into the trapdoor (multiply two numbers), but it's pretty much impossible to get back out (find the two factors).

-So why is it that despite these two problems being similar, one of them is “easy” and the other one is “hard”?
+So why is it that despite these two problems being similar, one of them is "easy" and the other one is "hard"?
 Well, it comes down to the algorithms we have to solve each of the problems.

 You have probably done long multiplication in school by making one line for each digit in the second number and then adding all the rows together.
 We can analyse the speed of this algorithm, much like we did in the algorithms chapter for sorting and searching.
-Assuming that each of the two numbers has the same number of digits, which we will call *n* (“Number of digits”), we need to write *n* rows.
+Assuming that each of the two numbers has the same number of digits, which we will call *n* ("Number of digits"), we need to write *n* rows.
 For each of those *n* rows, we will need to do around *n* multiplications.
 That gives us ``\( n \times n \)`` little multiplications.
 We need to add the *n* rows together at the end as well, but that doesn’t take long so lets ignore that part.